Dr Thomas J. Rogers

 Historian, Military History

-Dr Thomas J. Rogers is a historian in the Military History Section at the Memorial.
-He is the author of The Civilisation of Port Phillip: Settler Ideology, Violence, and Rhetorical Possession (2018).
+Dr Thomas J. Rogers is a historian in the Military History Section of the Australian War Memorial.

 HMAS Goorangai in wartime service, c.
 1939.